-The coupling K-valve is being designed such that the quick acting valve can only be opened if the connection is being made via the plugin connection.
+The coupling K-valve is designed such that the quick acting valve can only be opened if the connection has been made via the plugin connection.
 The connection is made by inserting the plug-in connection into the safety coupling.